Books §

 - Gwern: An American freelance writer & researcher

 - Meltingasphalt: A blog about evolutionary psychology.
-Even though I am somewhat skeptical about the validity of evolutionary psychology, probably due to my exposure to Taleb, I think it is an interesting perspective.
+Even though I am somewhat skeptical about the validity of evolutionary psychology, I think it is an interesting perspective.
 The author also wrote The Elephant in the Brain which covers much of the blogs content.

 - Ecological Thinking: systems have niches, and it is more helpful to think about behavior in terms of properties of a system instead of behavior of actors